Helab-bioinformatics/lineage-viewer/README.md

 - TGMM 2.0: Cell Tracking with Gaussian Mixture Models

-  [TGMM 2.0](https://bitbucket.org/fernandoamat/tgmm-paper/src/master/) perform cell segmentation and tracking for mining cell lineage, which employs a machine learning approach to division detection utilizing both lineage-based and image-based features.
+  [TGMM 2.0](https://bitbucket.org/fernandoamat/tgmm-paper/src/master/) performs cell segmentation and tracking for mining cell lineage, which employs a machine learning approach to division detection utilizing both lineage-based and image-based features.

   An example result of the same image dataset that we reformed is in `./dataset_mat/`.
 Each of the columns contains the following information: